pearlchen/getting-started-guides/shell_access/mac.md

 	**Don't see a "usbserial" device listed?**

+	* Is your IoT board powered on?
 	* Do you have the UART/serial cable connected?
-	* Refer to Assembly (for your expansion board) → UART/serial micro-USB cable.
+Refer to [Connecting Cables → UART/serial micro-USB cable](../arduino_expansion_board-assembly/connecting_cables.md#uartserial-micro-usb-cable).
-	* Is your IoT board powered on?

 	---